gwannon/ideasRoleras/Point-n-click/06MisteryPeninsulaApe.md

 #### 5. The end?

-When they finally manage to break into the governor's vault and are swimming in gold and jewels, they'll hear a loud cannon blast, and suddenly a cannonball will shatter one of the walls.
+When they finally manage to break into the governor's safe and are swimming in gold and jewels, they'll hear a loud cannon blast, and suddenly a cannonball will shatter one of the walls.

 While they recover from the explosion, they'll see the fearsome vampire captain DraChuckla enter through the hole with his ghoul henchmen to seize their loot while laughing at them.